lb0809/BlogSearch2.0/README.md

 server - 'python manage.py runserver'
 front - 'npm run start'

-Read summary.docx for complete details of the application
+Read description.docx for complete details of the application

 To search blogs from the internet using various information retreival techniques